-The PDF Printer can be shared on Windows XP or later.
-Typically, the printer is shared from a print server running Windows Server 2003, 2008, 2012 or 2016.
+The PDF Printer can be shared on Windows 7 or later.
+Typically, the printer is shared from a print server running Windows Server 2012, 2016, 2019 or 2022.

-Users of the shared printer run Windows XP or later.
+Users of the shared printer run Windows 7 or later.

 Setup_7PDF_10_5_0_2307_PRO_EXP.exe /SHARE /SILENT /PRINTERNAME="Network PDF Printer"